TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-08-20-painful-experience-over-solutions-extend-configuratin-in-easy-admin-bundle-with-collector.md

                  priority: 120 # it took me more time to figure out if -100 or 0 or 100 or 1000 means "the first"
 ```

 And how `ExcludeFieldsConfigPass` looks like?
-Simple:
+That's just implementation detail:

 `fields` = properties - `exclude_fields`

 You can check it [in full code](https://github.com/TomasVotruba/open-training/pull/7/files#diff-318660bf4cd1ad8a5d0e608e94df8fae).

+Very smart move Javier!

 ## Learn 1 Algorithm instead of 10 Solutions